WenxuanZhang/wenxuanzhang.github.io/content/authors/admin/_index.md

     - course: M.A. in Statistics
       institution: Columbia University
       year: 2015
-    - course: B.A. in Public Policy
+    - course: B.A. in Social Science
       institution: Zhejiang University
       year: 2013